Click on the headings to go to a linked page showing guidance

 Chemical Safety Reports

 If registering a substance at over 10 t, a chemical safety report is needed.
 Although tools are available to help extract data from the IUCLID dossier (CSR tool and Chesar), the CSR is perhaps the most technically challenging and important documents required under REACH.
 The CSR for hazardous substances will dictate the content of the extended-SDS.
-Many CSRs produced for the 2010 deadline have been rushed or poorly understood by registrants and may need updating. (update Oct 2014)
+Many CSRs produced for the original deadlines were rushed or poorly understood by registrants and may need updating.

 Candles are considered to be chemical mixtures and are therefore subject to CLP and REACH, with correct labelliing required.
 Labelling needs to be on packaging, or if supplied with no packaging, and necessary warnings can be communicated by other suitable methods (eg ties or 'instructions for use')